cocupu/opsworks-cookbooks/databindery/README.md

 Custom Cookbooks for the Databindery stack

+**Note:** This branch has been decomissioned.
+The necessary parts of these recipes were moved into the deploy scripts within the databindery-api-server code base.
+See https://github.com/cocupu/databindery-api-server/tree/master/deploy

 ## Requirements

 In order to run the deploy recipes, you must set a number of attributes.